 Quiche with red chard

 Quiche is so easy to make, and so adaptable.
 And so tasty.
-Ham and gruyere is classic, but really, you could put just about anything in a quiche.
+Ham and Gruyère is classic, but really, you could put just about any veggies and meats in a quiche.
+Other Gruyère-like cheeses include Comté, Emmental/Emmentaler, and Jarlsberg.

-Just beat 3 eggs with a cup and a half of heavy cream (Stephanie likes to add an extra yolk).
-Meanwhile pre-bake the crust for 10-15 minutes.
-Once it’s golden, put all your pre-cooked meats, veggies, and cheese on the bottom of the pie crust and pour the egg-cream “custard” over it all.
-Stick it in the oven at 350°F for 45 minutes and you’re good to go.
+Just beat 3 eggs (Stephanie likes to add a fourth yolk) with a cup and a half of heavy cream (12 fluid ounces).
+Meanwhile pre-bake a 9″ frozen, store-bought pie crust for 10-15 minutes.
+Once it’s golden, put all your pre-cooked meats, veggies, and 6 ounces of grated cheese (this is important, don’t skimp on the cheese!) on the bottom of the pie crust.
+Then pour the egg-cream “custard” over it all.
+There may be some leftover custard depending on how much filling you’ve added.
+Stick it in the oven at 350°F for 45 minutes (or until the surface starts to brown) and you’re good to go.

 I’ve become a big quiche-maker since living in NYC.
 It is so versatile, in that any kind of meat, and any kind of cheese, and lots of different veggies, work well within the form.
 And my son loves eggs.
 Nice to see some quiche-appreciation going on.